ChristianByars/Earth2/README.md

 Open the `http://127.0.0.1:8888/lab?token=...` URL from the logs in your browser.
 If port 8888 is taken locally, use `8889:8888` and update the URL accordingly.

-### 5. Shutdown
+### Shutdown

 ```bash
 kubectl delete -f jupyter-pod-L40-<your-username>.yaml -n sdsu-shen-climate-lab
 ```

-Your volume persists — your files will still be there next time you deploy.
+Your volume persists, your files will still be there next time you deploy.

 ## Installation